Bangladesh: What's behind the spike in journalist killings? – DW – 11/14/2024

 Seeking justice remains an uphill battle

-Meanwhile, Mosharrof Hossain, the father of the deceased journalist Hasan, said he's being forced to move from pillar to post to seek justice.
+Meanwhile, Mehedi Hasan's father Mosharrof Hossain said he was being forced to move from pillar to post to get justice.
 He accused the police of inaction.

 "I want justice for my son.
 And police are not filing the case even after the court has ordered them to do so.
 I went to the police station at least 50 times, and they kept me going in a circle."